beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/quickstart.md

 The AWS infrastructure that Begin orchestrates runs solely on Node.js 8.10.
 (We do indeed have plans to support additional runtimes in the future!)

-You can work locally with versions of Node other than 8.10, but don't depend on any features, functionality, or fixes delivered in anything other than 8.10.
+You can work locally with versions of Node other than 8.10, but your app shouldn't depend on any features, functionality, or fixes delivered not available in 8.10.

 You can grab [Node latest](https://nodejs.org/en/download/) here, or [v8.10 here](https://nodejs.org/dist/v8.10.0/).

 ### Package management: NPM 6.x

 Begin requires NPM 6.x for local development.
-Recent releases of Node bundle NPM 5.6.0, so you'll want to make sure to upgrade with: `$ npm install npm@latest -g`
+Recent releases of Node bundle NPM 5.6.0, so you'll want to make sure to upgrade with: `npm install npm@latest -g`

 ### Version control: GitHub